Sadiya: Politics

 Sadiya is part of Lakhimpur (Lok Sabha constituency).
 Name of the assembly constituency is 126-Sadiya LAC.

 Sadiya is one of the three Sub-Divisions of Tinsukia District.
 Chapakhowa is the centre of Sadiya.

-Sadiya is located under Tinsukia district of Assam and a legislative constituency contains 126 members of the legislative assembly.
-The only town under Sadiya assembly constituency is Chapakhowa town, with 10305 number of total population.
+Sadiya is located in the Tinsukia district of Assam, and the legislative constituency contains 126 members of the legislative assembly.
+The only town under the Sadiya assembly constituency is Chapakhowa town, with 10305 number of total population.

-According to 2011 census, Schedule Caste (SC) living in Sadiya is 2974 of which 1516 are male and 1458 are female and Schedule Tribe (ST) residing in Sadiya is 25167 of which 12908 are male and 12259 are female.
+According to the 2011 census, Schedule Caste (SC) living in Sadiya is 2974, of which 1516 are male and 1458 are female, and Schedule Tribe (ST) residing in Sadiya is 25167, of which 12908 are male and 12259 are female.